Jade Emperor: Creation

-The world started with wuji (無極, nothingness) according to the Chinese creation myth.
+The world started with wuji (无极 (無極, wújí), 'nothingness') according to the Chinese creation myth.
 The Jade Emperor was the head of the pantheon, but not responsible for creation.

 In another creation myth, the Jade Emperor fashioned the first humans from clay and left them to harden in the sun.
 Rain deformed some of the figures, which gave rise to human sickness and physical abnormalities.
 (The most common alternative Chinese creation myth states that human beings were once fleas on the body of Pangu.)

 In another myth, Nüwa fashions men out of the mud from the Yellow River by hand.
-Those she made became the richer people of the earth.
+Those she made became the richest people on earth.
 After getting tired of it, she dipped her scarf into the mud and swung it around.
 The drops that fell from the scarf became the poorer humans.